 I feel it is unethical to label candidates with disabilities under benchmark disability and offer no support.
 Majority of the medical institutions in the country are not accessible to people with disabilities.
-Based on my case in National Human Rights Commission, MCI amended the Standard Assessment Form, thereby fixing the accountability of barrier-free campus on to the institution by putting this in Dean's Declaration form [21].
+Based on my case in National Human Rights Commission, MCI amended the Standard Assessment Form, thereby fixing the accountability of barrier-free campus on to the institution by putting this in Dean's Declaration form [24].
 ‘Diversity and Inclusion’ are unfortunately still not on the agenda of medical educators in India.
 One very important role of curriculum designers is to generate products to fulfil the needs of students with varying range of abilities, learning styles, and preferences.
 In this sense, the use of media in medical education should help teachers proactively plan for students with diverse characteristics, and institutions should include strategies for creating an inclusive curriculum and instructional methods.
 This can only be achieved through using universal design for learning.

 Universally-designed presentations and handouts (replacing white backgrounds with pastel colors, using Sans-Serif fonts, avoiding underlining titles, using flowcharts & concept maps) are recommended by doctors with dyslexia as inclusive practices [8].
 This will help colour blind students too.
-Three UK studies have analysed the impact of dyslexia on performance in different exam formats [19] and they found that 25% extra time allows students with dyslexia to perform as well as other students.
+Three UK studies have analysed the impact of dyslexia on performance in different exam formats [22] and they found that 25% extra time allows students with dyslexia to perform as well as other students.
+It is important to note that no accommodations were provided to candidates with SpLD in the NEET-UG yet many cracked this tough entrance examination.
 Section 21(2) of the RPwD Act mandates every establishment to frame an Equal Opportunity Policy and this is where such accommodations must be mentioned and fulfilled in letter and in spirit.
 Section 21 of the RPwD Act 2016 and Section 10 of the RPwD Rules 2017 mandates appointment of a Grievance Redressal Officer in every establishment to circumvent deviations.

 MCI may please note that denial of reasonable accommodation has been defined as ‘discrimination’ under section 2(h) of the RPwD Act 2016 and therefore any person or establishment contravening provisions of this Act can be subject to punishment under section 89 and 92.
+A group of 75 doctors with disabilities have now written to the Health Minister to reject the ‘discriminatory’ MCI guidelines and embrace diversity in medical education by adopting best global practices [25].
+The General medical Council of UK come up with Gateways to the Profession (2008, updated 2013) which is being revised currently into Welcomed and Valued (2018) which advises medical educators how students and doctors with disabilities can be provided with an enabling environment [26].
+Earlier in June, Association of American Medical Colleges released a report on the lived experiences of learns and physicians with disabilities and how they enrich diversity [27].
+MCI, as per the needs of RPwD Act and in consultation with doctors with disabilities, may start Diversity and Inclusion Units in all medical instituions to provide reasonable accommodations.

 One notable gap in the literature is the lack of studies on the emotional impact of studying medicine with disability.
 In granting them accommodations are we inadvertently doing harm by singling them out and leaving them vulnerable to discrimination?
 More work is needed in this area especially from medical students and doctors with disabilities, provided that they are not stopped from pursuing medicine.